 In December 2015, we obtained additional debt financing in the form of a \$25.0 million senior secured term loan, allowing us to prepay all previous debt with a more favorable interest rate and maturity.
-Due to our anticipated cash needs and unless we renegotiate the terms of the existing agreement, we will not be able to meet the liquidity ratio covenant within the next twelve months.
+Due to our anticipated cash needs and unless we renegotiate the terms of the existing agreement or repay the loan, we will not be able to meet the liquidity ratio covenant within the next twelve months.
 At such time, we would be required to pledge the minimum collateral of the outstanding balance of our term loan.
-Refer to Note 7 - Debt.
+In July 2017, we repaid the loan in full.
+Refer to Note 13.

-We believe that our existing cash, cash equivalents, and short-term investments will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+We believe that our existing cash, cash equivalents, and short-term investments will not be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+Refer to Note 1.

-We may seek to raise further funds through additional debt or equity financings, if necessary.
-We may also consider entering into additional partner arrangements or pursuing additional government grants.
+We may secure additional required funding through equity or debt financings, sales or out-licensing of intellectual property assets, seeking partnerships with other agriculture biotechnology companies or third parties to co-develop and fund research, development or commercialization efforts, or similar transactions.
 Our sale of additional equity would result in dilution to our stockholders.
 Our incurrence of additional debt would result in increased debt service obligations, and the instruments governing our debt could provide for additional operating and financing covenants that would restrict our operations.
-If we are not able to secure adequate additional funding, we may be forced to reduce our spending, extend payment terms with our suppliers, liquidate assets, or suspend or curtail planned development programs.
 Any of these actions could materially harm our business, results of operations and financial condition.